Computationally efficient inference for latent position network models: Experiments

+Finally, in Table \ref{tab:sim_mcmc_table_1} we show the computing time required for each sampler.
 The highest gain is achieved for $M=8$ and $N=600$, where the \texttt{NoisyLPM} is roughly three times faster than the benchmark.
 As we will show in the next section, the gain can become substantial when larger networks are considered.